confluentinc/examples/replicator-schema-translation/README.md

 * docker-compose

 These demos are memory intensive and Docker must be tuned accordingly.
-In Docker's advanced settings, increase the memory dedicated to Docker to at least 8GB (default is 2GB).
+In Docker's advanced settings, increase the memory dedicated to Docker to at least 8GB (the default is 2GB).

 ## Components